Weeknotes #1

 Many of the makers I follow (including my friend Michael) write up weekly notes about their projects.
-It's a nice oportunity to take stock, and--especially if you're a one-person shop--remember you're making progress.
-Since I've been taking a break from my day job and spending far more time on my side projects, I thought it might be nice to try it out for myself.
+It’s a nice opportunity to take stock, and—especially if you’re a one-person shop—remember you’re making progress.
+Since I’ve been taking a break from my day job and spending far more time on my side projects, I thought it might be nice to try it out for myself.

 In order to keep things flowing and not get drawn into long explanations, I plan to focus on what I’ve done in the past week, reserving more in-depth discussion for dedicated posts.
 If you see something you’d like me to elaborate on, let me know.